ORCAS ISLAND 50K & 25K

 - Constitution Aid Station (mile 10.2)

-Possibly No Crew Access to Race Course (stay tuned)
+No Crew Access to Race Course

 Luckily there is no shortage for fun things for your friends and family to do at Doe Bay and or around the island while they wait for your arrival at the finish line!
 And friends and family are definitely encouraged to be join us at Doe Bay for the race weekend in general and like we said if we can work something out for them to see you on the course we'll let ya know.